atmars77/atmars77.github.io/index.md

 We pair poets to co-author poetry anonymously through submissions of “fragments” (sparks).
 If a fragment is accepted, it is then sent to another author, who turns it into a cohesive poem (flame).
 You can choose to submit a fragment and write off of someone else’s fragment, or to only submit a fragment.
 We also accept polished, co-authored poetry submissions.

-Submissions for Issue Five are open!
-Submit using this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSd64KJnPEROUf-mnHTxHF6_5P9ODQoxryR9wly1p25KuBFX5A/viewform?usp=dialog).
-Please see our submit page for more information.
+Submissions for Issue Five are now closed.

 For updates, follow us on [Twitter](https://twitter.com/s2fjournal) or Bluesky @s2fjournal.bsky.social.
 You can also reach us at s2fjournal(at)gmail(dot)com.